literalnoodles/obsidian_note/Aws/EC2.md

 		- Standard: multi-AZ, great for prod
 		- One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS OneZone-IA)
 		- Over 90% in cost savings
+## EFS vs EBS
+- EBS volumes:
+	- 1 instance (except multi attach io1/ io2)
+	- Are locked at AZ level
+	- gp2: IO increase if disk size increase
+	- io1: can increase IO indefinitely
+- To migrate EBS across AZ:
+	- Take a snapshot
+	- Restore snapshot to another AZ
+	- EBS backup use IO so shouldn't run when application handling a lot of traffic
+- Root EBS Volumes of instance will get terminated if the instance is terminated by default (but can be changed)
+- EFS:
+	- Mounting 100s of instance across AZ
+	- EFS share website files (WordPress)
+	- Only for Linux (POSIX)
+	- Higher price point than EBS
+	- Can leverage EFS-IA for cost saving
 #ec2